-The Central California Velocity Model Etree does not explicitly know where its geographic bounds are, this has been hardcoded into the query software library we use to extract material property information (cencalvm).
-The EtreeGen generated Etree files contain the spatial location and elevation ranges of the model in the header section of the Etree database file.
+The Central California Velocity Model etree does not explicitly know where its geographic bounds are.
+Instead, this information has been hardcoded into the cencalvm query software library which is used by WPP to extract the material information.
+The EtreeGen generated etree files contain the spatial location and elevation ranges of the model in the header section of the Etree database file.

-Internally in the code we use the formula (3.4)-(3.5) to determine the geographic coordinates for the grid points where material properties are requested from the etree database.
-Given the latitude, longitude and depth, the cencalvm software is used to query the etree database and then populate $V_p$ , $V_s$ and $\rho$ with the values returned.
-It is important to note the bounds of the geographical region in the database, if queried outside the software returns -999 for the material property values.
+Internally in WPP we use the formula (3.4)-(3.5) to determine the geographic coordinates for the grid points where material properties are requested from the etree database.
+Given the latitude, longitude and depth, the cencalvm software library is used to query the etree database to populate the computational grid with material properties.
+It is important to note the bounds of the geographical region in the database.
+If it is queried outside that region, the cencalvm software returns an error code and the corresponding values are not used by WPP.